Submission Management Tools

 Streamline your workflow and submit articles to multiple journals simultaneously.
 The Law School provides some funding for selected submissions through Scholastica.

-When choosing eJournal classifications for your paper, include the University of Louisville School of Law Legal Studies Research Paper Series.
+When choosing eJournal classifications for your paper on SSRN, please include the University of Louisville School of Law Legal Studies Research Paper Series.

 ThinkIR & SelectedWorks

 To add papers to ThinkIR simply log-in with your U-link username and password, accept the terms & conditions, and upload a document.
 You can choose to instantly incorporate your paper into the open access Digital Commons Network by assigning disciplines.
 The system also provides statistics about downloads and relative ranking in your discipline, so that you can track the ongoing impact of your paper.

 Before posting a published piece to an open access platform, ensure that you have the appropriate copyright clearance from the original publisher.